-2. TennCare Select also provides the following functions:

-(i) It is the back-up plan should one of the MCOs leave the TennCare program unexpectedly.
-For TennCare enrollees previously enrolled with the MCO, TennCare Select provides medical case management and all MCO covered services.

-- (ii) It is the only entity responsible for payment of the services described in 42 C.F.R. § 431.52, services provided to residents temporarily absent from the State, and provides all MCO covered services (primarily emergency services). - (iii) It is the only entity responsible for payment of the services described in 42 C.F.R. § 440.255, limited services for certain aliens. - (c) TennCare Managed Care Organizations (MCOs) for ECF CHOICES.
-Individuals enrolled in ECF CHOICES may select from only the MCOs participating in ECF CHOICES. - If an individual enrolled in an MCO other than an ECF CHOICES participating MCO wants to enroll in the ECF CHOICES program, the individual must choose to enroll in an ECF CHOICES participating MCO in order to enroll in ECF CHOICES. - 2.
+- 2. TennCare Select also provides the following functions: - (i) It is the back-up plan should one of the MCOs leave the TennCare program unexpectedly.
+For TennCare enrollees previously enrolled with the MCO, TennCare Select provides medical case management and all MCO covered services. - (ii) It is the only entity responsible for payment of the services described in 42 C.F.R. § 431.52, services provided to residents temporarily absent from the State, and provides all MCO covered services (primarily emergency services). - (iii) It is also the only entity responsible for payment of the services described in 42 C.F.R. § 440.255, emergency services for certain aliens. - (c) TennCare Managed Care Organizations (MCOs) for ECF CHOICES.
+Individuals enrolled in ECF CHOICES may select from only the MCOs participating in ECF CHOICES. - 1.
+If an individual enrolled in an MCO other than an ECF CHOICES participating MCO wants to enroll in the ECF CHOICES program, the individual must choose to enroll in an ECF CHOICES participating MCO in order to enroll in ECF CHOICES. - 2.
 If an individual enrolled in the ECF CHOICES program elects to transition to an MCO that is not participating in ECF CHOICES, the individual is choosing to voluntarily disenroll from ECF CHOICES.
 Because this is a voluntary decision, advance notice and the right to a fair hearing shall not be provided.
-However, the individual may elect to transition back to an ECF CHOICES participating MCO in order to resume enrollment in ECF CHOICES - (d) TennCare Dental Benefits Manager (DBM).
+However, the individual may elect to transition back to an ECF CHOICES participating MCO in order to resume enrollment in ECF CHOICES. - (d) TennCare Dental Benefits Manager (DBM).

-TennCare children shall be assigned to the Dental Benefits Manager (DBM) under contract with the Bureau to provide dental benefits through the TennCare Program.
-TennCare adults age 21 and older enrolled in ECF CHOICES shall be assigned to the DBM under contract with the Bureau to provide Adult Dental Services through the ECF CHOICES program as defined in 1200-13-01-.02.
+TennCare Enrollees shall be assigned to the Dental Benefits Manager (DBM) under contract with the Bureau to provide dental benefits as set out in Rule .04, Dental Services.
+TennCare adults age 21 and older enrolled in ECF CHOICES or a 1915(c) Waiver program shall also receive Adult Dental Services, as outlined in Chapter 1200-13-01.